Welcome to today's edition of the Rush 24-7 podcast.

 For five years, our nation's leaders have painted a picture of America where ignoring the poor has no consequence.

-I'm sorry, Alvin, if John Kerry's gonna come out here and continue to try to blame President Bush and try to act like this country's world history began five years ago, as though eight years of the Clinton administration, apparently there was no poverty in New Orleans at all.
+If John Kerry is going to come out here and continue to try to blame President Bush and try to act like this country's world history began five years ago, as though eight years of the Clinton administration, apparently there was no poverty in New Orleans at all.

 Apparently there was no unhappiness at all.